 It will keep for a few days at the most in the fridge, and about 1-2 weeks in the freezer.

-Transfer your dish to an appropriate container and seal it tightly, then freeze or store in the fridge.
-Prior to placing in the freezer or refrigerator, make sure that the dish is already cold.
+Transfer your dish to an appropriate container and seal it tightly, then freeze or store it in the fridge.
+Prior to placing it in the freezer or refrigerator, make sure that the dish is already cold.

 These are the three main methods of freezing your gnocchi-related products.
 However, your head may still be swimming with questions.
 If you feel that you want to know more, check out our helpful tips in our in-depth guide.

-In-Depth Guide To Freezing Gnocchi
+In-Depth Guide to Freezing Gnocchi

 Now that you’ve learned just how to freeze your gnocchi to preserve the best possible taste, you may think you’re good to go – and for the most part, you’re right!